Frequently Asked Questions

 Additionally, we are able to maintain pre-shipping quality control on every guitar.
 Final inspection and set-up is completed in the USA by seasoned luthiers – and you can rest assured of quality, as the Conti brand name is on the head stock, and no guitar is shipped until Robert signs off on the instrument.

-Although the vast majority of owners prefer a gig bag for comfort and ease of handling, we do offer a hard shell case upgrade option that you can select when ordering your new Conti Guitar.
+Although the vast majority of our owners prefer a gig bag for comfort and ease of handling, we do offer a hard shell case upgrade option for $126 that you can select when ordering your new Conti Guitar.

 All Conti Guitars are set up with Conti Preferred Gauge Strings which are round wound strings in the gauges 11-14-20 (wound)-28-38-48.